risenW/datasist-doc/contributing.md

 pytest tests
 ```

-Learn more about pytest [here](http://docs.pytest.org/en/latest/)
+Learn more about pytest [here](http://docs.pytest.org/en/latest/).

-## Adding your changes to Datasist

-### Committing your code
+## Adding your changes to Datasist and Committing your code

-Once you’ve made changes, you can see them by typing:
+Once you’ve made and saved your changes, you can check the changes by entering the underlisted command in our terminal:

 ```text
 git status
 ```

-Next, you can track your changes using
+Next, Add the changes you've made by entering:

 ```text
 git add .
 ```

-Next, you commit changes using:
+Next, commit your changes using:

 ```text
 git commit -m "Enter any commit message here"